© Damien Ligiardi photographe

 Art to the left, art to the right

-The Golden Square Mile is known to many as Museum Quarter, because of its illustrious cultural destinations.
-It’s home to the McCord Museum, the Montreal Museum of Fine Arts and the Redpath Museum, drawing over a million visitors to the area each year – not to mention the dozens of private galleries along Sherbrooke Street.
-While the Redpath Museum will fill your history needs, the McCord will do that and more with its exciting temporary exhibitions featuring contemporary and historical art works.
+The Golden Square Mile is known to many as the Museum Quarter because of its illustrious cultural destinations.
+It’s home to the McCord Stewart Museum, the Montréal Museum of Fine Arts (MMFA) and the Redpath Museum, drawing more than a million visitors to the area each year – not to mention the dozens of private galleries along Sherbrooke Street.
+While the Redpath Museum will fill your history needs, the McCord Stewart Museum will do that and more with its exciting temporary exhibitions featuring contemporary and historical art works.
 And the MMFA is THE spot for blockbuster exhibitions featuring European greats and more.

 Where business meets beauty

-The name, Golden Square Mile, comes from the area’s commercial prosperity, a trait that remains to this day.
-Today the area remains true to its namesake thanks to the top firms that have established along Sherbrooke Street, as well as luxury hotels and fine dining establishments with beautiful meeting rooms visiting tycoons can rent.
+The name Golden Square Mile comes from the area’s commercial prosperity, a trait that remains to this day.
+Today the area remains true to its namesake thanks to the top firms that have established themselves along Sherbrooke Street, as well as luxury hotels and fine dining establishments with beautiful meeting rooms visiting tycoons can rent.
 Centre Mont-Royal is also a great option: it’s a business meeting and conference space rental centre awash in natural light, featuring top-notch tech and an in-house catering service.

 Higher (literally) education

-On the gentle slope of Mount Royal, the Golden Square Mile boasts McGill University – and Concordia a few blocks westward.
-With two of the city’s most renowned higher learning houses within its bounds, you could say the area has been shaping minds for geeration!
-The McGill campus dates back nearly two centuries and boasts some of the original McGill family homes, architectural gems in their own right.
-Concordia is the new kid on the block, with 40-odd years under its belt, and though it’s partially out of bounds, its heart – the Hall building – gets a Golden-Mile star – as does its top-ranked business school!
+On the gentle slope of Mount Royal, the Golden Square Mile boasts McGill University – and Concordia University a few blocks westward.
+With two of the city’s most renowned higher learning houses within its bounds, you could say the area has been shaping minds for generations!
+The McGill campus dates back nearly two centuries and boasts some of the original McGill family homes, architectural gems.
+Concordia is the new kid on the block, with 40-odd years under its belt, and though it’s partially out of bounds, its heart – the Hall building – gets a Golden-Mile star – as does its top-ranked John Molson School of Business!

 Fashion from street to shop

-People watching takes on new meaning in the Golden Square Mile, where the well-heeled are literally well-heeled.
-Fashion rules everywhere in this neighbourhood, from the passersby to the store windows of luxury boutiques ranging from Holt Renfrew to Tiffany’s to Swarovski and Escada, passing by the accessories at the Montreal Museum of Fine Arts’ M Boutique and the numerous private designers’ studios on second floors all along Sherbrooke Street West.
-A few blocks away there’s also La Maison Ogilvy, just out of bounds, and the famed Underground City, running beneath the Golden Square Mile streets.
+People watching takes on a new meaning in the Golden Square Mile, where the well-heeled are literally well-heeled.
+Fashion rules everywhere in this neighbourhood, from the passersby to the store windows of luxury boutiques ranging from the Holt Renfrew Ogilvy merger to Tiffany & Co. to Swarovski and Escada, passing by the accessories at the Montréal Museum of Fine Arts’ Boutique and Bookstore and the numerous private designers’ studios on second floors all along Sherbrooke Street West.
+The famed Underground Pedestrian Network, of course, also runs beneath the Golden Square Mile streets.